Print Friendly

 Idaho’s Citizen Legislature

-The Idaho Legislature is responsible for translating the public will into public policy for the state, levying taxes, appropriating public funds, and overseeing the administration of state agencies.
-These responsibilities are carried out through the legislative process — laws passed by elected representatives of the people, legislators.
-Since statehood in 1890, Idaho’s legislators have enjoyed a rich and successful history of charting the state’s growth.
-Much of that success can be attributed to the fact that Idaho’s legislators are “citizen” legislators, not career politicians.
-They are farmers and ranchers, business men and women, lawyers, doctors, sales people, loggers, teachers.
-Elected for two-year terms and in session at the Capitol about three months each year, Idaho’s citizen legislators are able to maintain close ties to their communities and a keen interest in the concerns of the electorate.
+Since statehood in 1890, Idaho’s legislators have enjoyed a rich and successful history of guiding the state’s growth.
+Much of that success can be attributed to the fact that Idaho’s legislators are citizen legislators, not career politicians.
+They are farmers and ranchers, business owners, attorneys, teachers, doctors, loggers, and community leaders.
+Elected for two-year terms and in session at the Capitol for about three months each year, Idaho’s citizen legislators maintain close ties to their communities and a strong awareness of the concerns of the electorate.

 The Legislature’s Mission